South Boulder Creek Flood Mitigation Project

 What's Happening Now

-The 2015 Boulder Valley Comprehensive Plan update, which was jointly approved by the City of Boulder and Boulder County, including CU South Guiding Principles which provide a framework for further assessment of flood mitigation and for discussions between the city and the university about future uses of the CU Boulder South property.
-Use of the property for city flood mitigation would require City Council approval of an agreement between the city and the university.
+In Sept.
+2017 City Council and Boulder County approved the updated Boulder Valley Comprehensive Plan (BVCP).
+Within the BVCP, Guiding Principles for the South Boulder Creek flood mitigation efforts were also approved.
+The principles provide a framework for assessing flood mitigation options and for discussions between the city and the university about future uses of the CU Boulder South property.
+Use of the property for city flood mitigation would require City Council approval of an annexation agreement between the city and the university.

 - Read the Frequently Asks Questions below to learn more about the background, approval process and next steps for the project.